gren-lang/example-projects/README.md

 ## files

-This program shows how you can make use of `gren-lang/files` for downloading and uploading files from a browser-based Gren program.
+This program shows how you can make use of the `gren-lang/files` package for downloading and uploading files from a browser-based Gren program.

+## todo\_mvc

+This is an implementation of the infamous [Todo MVC](https://todomvc.com) app in Gren.